By Bob DeMarco

 Every wonder what it feels like when you are drawing a blank while trying to think?

 So I added another behavior to my arsenal of communication tools that I use in Alzheimer's World.

-If my mother starts asking me a question over and over I think to myself, she must really want to know, or need to know.
+If my mother starts asking me a question over and over I think to myself, she must really want to know, or need to know something.
 Maybe not knowing is disturbing to her.

 Obviously over time, I started doing this more often and in different situations.

 I learned that I was no longer exasperated, bent out of shape, or stressed out.
 Quite the opposite in fact.
 I felt good about myself.
 I felt good, not bad.